What is the Mediterranean diet? Beneficial to health.

 What is the Mediterranean diet?

-Mediterranean diet is more a lifestyle than a diet, as it also includes physical activities, exercise and many more.
+Mediterranean diet is more a lifestyle than a diet, as it also includes physical activities, exercise, and many more.
 But the food planning part of this includes fresh vegetables and fruits.
-The fresh and favourable foods form the basis of the Mediterranean diet.
-Mediterranean diet proves to be very beneficial for the body such as help in chronic disorders, diabetes and many more.
+The fresh and favorable foods form the basis of the Mediterranean diet.
+Mediterranean diet proves to be very beneficial for the body such as help in chronic disorders, diabetes, and many more.
 The Mediterranean diet works slowly so it requires patience.
 This diet covers 20-25% of fat.
-The Mediterranean diet is proven by various scientist to be one of the healthiest in the world.
+The Mediterranean diet is proven by various scientists to be one of the healthiest in the world.

 What is the history of the Mediterranean diet?

-The Mediterranean diet was used by people for very long but was not very popular all over the world.
-Then in the year 1950s American scientist Dr Ancel Keys conducted seven countries study – United States, Finland, the Netherlands, Italy, the former Yugoslavia, Greece and Japan.he found out that people living near the Mediterranean Sea has already embraced this diet and lifestyle.
+The Mediterranean diet was used by people for a very long but was not very popular all over the world.
+Then in the year 1950s American scientist Dr. Ancel Keys conducted seven countries study – United States, Finland, the Netherlands, Italy, the former Yugoslavia, Greece, and Japan.
+He found out that people living near the Mediterranean Sea have already embraced this diet and lifestyle.
 Then thousands of tests have been conducted on this and results seems to support his findings.